- Deadline Spring 2024 - March 10, 2023

-By March 1, give the Department of Political Science your application to the WISH Housing Program.
+Drop your WISH Housing Program application off in the main office of the Department of Political Science.
 Download it and give it to us (in Woodburn Hall 210).
-IInclude a check for your $200 damage deposit which covers unusual damage but is mostly to be sure you remember to return your key.
+Include a check for your $200 damage deposit which covers unusual damage but is mostly to be sure you remember to return your key.
 WISH will return your deposit to you directly after you mail the key back.

 Make your travel arrangements and have the time of your life.
 If it’s NOT the time of your life, be sure you let the proper person know that and the default proper person is Prof. Barbour: email@example.com.